 Research is all about discovering the answers to the unknown, pushing boundaries and exploring the depths of the field.
 As a junior biology major, Madison Ortega is already getting a taste of that.

-Her freshman year, Ortega got a brochure for the Initiative for Maximizing Student Diversity program (IMSD).
+Her freshman year, Ortega got a brochure for the Maximizing Access to Research Careers/Initiative for Maximizing Student Diversity (MARC/IMSD) program.
 This program encourages students to get involved with science even if they have had little exposure to it previously.
 Its ultimate goal is to provide a foundation of advanced science skills for minorities that can be applied to higher degrees within the field.

 “I got to start exploring research right away through IMSD,” Ortega said.
 “It gave me the opportunity to look into various labs.”

 Ortega landed on working in Cheryl Rosenfeld’s lab at Bond LSC because she felt she would have ample opportunities.
 That experience has led her to an individual project working on samples of spiny rats — an endangered species from Japan.

 “The male doesn’t have a Y chromosome, so we’re trying to figure out how sexual differentiation occurs in the species without it,” Ortega said.

 Through Bond LSC, she connected with Hokkaido University in Japan who donated the samples.